 Step 1: Preheat the Oven

-Step 2: Prepare the custard mixture
+Step 2: In a separate saucepan, mix the custard

 Step 3: Soak the Bread